Buy

 Head out east of London to Barking and Dagenham for the most affordable homes.
 This area is less than 15km from the central city of London, and it has good public transport connections and local infrastructure.

-For first home buyers, this area offers some of the most affordable properties in the country.
-It’s been going through a regeneration which started before the London Olympic 2000 and while it isn’t the cheapest area to rent it offers the low-cost home for purchase.
+For first-home buyers, this area offers some of the most affordable properties in the country.
+It’s been going through a regeneration which started before the London Olympics 2000 and isn’t the cheapest area to rent it offers the low-cost home for purchase.

 Other areas of interest for London homebuyers on tight budgets include:

-- Bexley – situated 18 km south-east from London city you see the trend that affordable London properties are in the Boroughs that border with counties like Essex, Kent, Surrey, Middlesex.
+• Bexley – situated 18 km south-east of London city, you see the trend that affordable London properties are in the Boroughs that border with counties like Essex, Kent, Surrey, Middlesex.

 London Property Prices Dropped